3-Ingredient Ham Glaze Recipe

 • Bye-Bye Packet!
 Who needs those sad little glaze packets when you can whip up a sweet, tangy masterpiece with just three pantry staples?

-• Flavor that Dances (but no taste bud clichés) – This glaze is fruity from the orange juice, rich with brown sugar, and perfectly balanced by the mustard’s bite.
+• Balanced Flavor: This glaze is fruity from the orange juice, rich with brown sugar, and perfectly balanced by the mustard’s bite.
 No need for other sweeteners like maple syrup, honey or agave.

-• Plays Well with Others – Ham might be the star, but this glaze pairs beautifully with savory sides like garlicky potatoes or buttery biscuits.
+• Pairs Well with Other Dishes: Ham might be the star, but this glaze pairs beautifully with savory sides like garlicky potatoes or buttery biscuits.

 Overhead view of ham on a white plate, surrounded by small bowls containing orange or pineapple juice, prepared mustard, and brown sugar.
 Each item is labeled with text.